12 Amazingly Clean Movies You’ve Probably Never Seen

 PG / 7.3 IMDB / 83% Tomatometer

-The true story of Philippe Petit, a circus performer with a daredevil’s spirit who dreams of tightrope walking between the Twin Towers of the World Trade Center.
+The Walk tells the true story of Philippe Petit, a circus performer with a daredevil’s spirit who dreams of tightrope walking between the Twin Towers of the World Trade Center.

 Starring Joseph Gordon-Levitt and directed by Robert Zemeckis, this is an enjoyable drama/biopic with a huge visual payoff at the end.